Indemos/Canvas/README.md

 # Synchronization

 To simplify synchronization, you can use `IGroupShape` model instead of simple `IShape`.
-This model allows groupping series for each chart by single timestamp, so you could display candles, lines, and other series on the same chart.
+This model allows grouping series for each chart by single timestamp, so you could display candles, lines, and other series on the same chart.

 ```C#
 Item = new